-Employees wishing to smoke at their break time should do so outside the building and away from the entrance and should dispose of cigarette waste in the designated cigarette bins.
+Employees wishing to smoke at their break time should do so outside the building and away from the entrance.

 Bringing any unlawful drugs to the workplace, and/or consuming them at work, during work time or before work where the effects carry over to the workplace is strictly prohibited.
 Any such instances will be dealt with under the Disciplinary Policy and may lead to dismissal.